Daguhh/ConkyLuaMakerGUIv2/readme.txt

     - add an example : put in "lua_conf_save.pkl" the same folder as "create_lua_conf_v6.py" and click on "fichier", then "load"

 Notes :
-        I'm still learing python, the main aim of this project is for me to familiarise with python and GUI, so, code looks quite ugly,
+        I'm still learning python, the main aim of this project is for me to familiarise with python and GUI, so, code looks quite ugly,
         You have to not click everywhere because script don't handle exception and can be broken easily, so you have to keep all ' and { or 0x of the properties if you don't want to go back to the start